 - The problem exists, but they have all of the answers and ample reasons not to get help.

-- They are overwhelmed by the problem they think it cannot improve.
+- They are overwhelmed by the problem and they think it cannot improve.

 The next stage is where awareness occurs.
 They see that there are some consequences to continued use.
 They also begin to want to change, but they have not yet decided to do so.
 Sometimes, they may go back to the previous stage to avoid this decision.

 This step is when they decide they want to get into detox and treatment.
 In this phase, they learn to work through their addiction, getting educated about it, and learning strategies to help them avoid complications later.
-Students are also learning to cope with stress and triggers.
+They may also attend 12-step meetings or other support groups.

 In this phase, your teen is working towards getting back to life.
 It’s challenging, and there is a considerable risk of relapse here.
 As a result, we encourage aftercare and continued treatment to help keep them focused on their goal of long-term addiction recovery.
 If a relapse happens, it’s just a sign they need more time in treatment.